luanpotter/shattered-wilds/docs/races.md

 | Gargantuan | 4        |
 | Colossal | 8        |

-You can also decide to be a half-breed.
+Characters can also be half-breed.
 While typically peoples breed within their own, all races are compatible so you can have a double ancestry (you could theoretically be a convoluted mix, but there are no specific rules for that - eventually races even out to Human).
-If you pick two races, you will be considered a Half-X Half-Y, where X is your primary race.
+If a character picks two races, they will be considered a Half-X Half-Y, where X is their primary race.

-You get the size of your primary race and you can decide to get the combined physical stat modifiers or just the primary race ones.
-So for example if you want to be a Half-Goliath Half-Dwarf, you will be Large and can decide either to get +1 STR / -1 CON or combined +1 STR / - 1 DEX.
+A character gets the size of their primary race and they can decide to get the combined physical stat modifiers or just the primary race ones.
+So for example if they want to be a Half-Goliath Half-Dwarf, they will be Large and can decide either to get +1 STR / -1 CON or combined +1 STR / - 1 DEX.
 DM allowing you might make different choices (e.g. get your size category to be the "average" between races or get the stats strictly from your secondary race).
 Half Breeds are not completely uncommon but can be seen as outsiders for members of either races, specially if they are sufficiently physically different to be easily noticeable.

 TODO: specific Racial Feats, such as Darkvision, etc
 TODO: cultural background